jsr6720/jsr6720.github.io/_posts/2024-05-02-conversation-experience-chatgpt-vs-stack-overflow.md

 > **ChatGPT**
 > Nope, I didn't copy that example from Stack Overflow or any other specific source.
 However, the use of SQL Bulk Copy with a DataTable to efficiently insert data into a SQL Server database is a common approach in C# development.
 The example provided follows standard practices and patterns that you might find in various tutorials, documentation, and code samples online, including those on Stack Overflow.
 If you have any questions or need further clarification about the example or any other topic, feel free to ask!

-## Significant Revisions
+---

-tags: {{ page.tags | join: ", " }} <!-- todo move this somewhere -->
+### Significant Revisions

 - {{ page.date | date_to_string: "ordinal", "US" }} Originally published on [{{ site.url }}]({{ site.url }}) with uid {{ page.uid }}

-## EOF/Footnotes
+### Footnotes

 [^1]: ChatGPT 3.5 May 2nd, 2024

 [^2]: This response also was my last answer on Stack Overflow.
 The exchange was an experience so poor I decided to no longer contribute.
 Now I just post here with comments off...
+Remember there are no [stupid ideas](/assets/posts-images/sharknado.jpg)